Wire

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-Respond.io is currently shipping more aggressively (velocity 6.3 vs 5.0), with 1 editorial sparks in the last 30 days against 0.
+Respond.io and Krisp are shipping at a similar cadence (velocity 6.3 vs 6.3, both within Sparkpulse's "active" band).
 For your specific use case, the alternatives sections above list other Comms products to evaluate alongside.

 Top Respond.io alternatives in Comms are ranked by recent ship velocity.
 Browse the "Respond.io alternatives" section above for the current picks, or visit /alternatives/respond-io for the full list with editorial commentary on each.